joapuiib/mkdocs-materialx/docs/creating-your-site.md

 ??? tip "Recommended: configuration validation and auto-complete"

-    In order to minimize friction and maximize productivity, MaterialX for MkDocs provides its own [schema.json][^1] for `mkdocs.yml`.
+    In order to minimize friction and maximize productivity, MaterialX provides its own [schema.json][^1] for `mkdocs.yml`.
 If your editor supports YAML schema validation, it's definitely recommended to set it up: